ethbra/team-planetarium/materials/standup/Standup-1-4.md

 ### Work Completed

 - Finished Jira
-- Worked on RTM
+- Updated the RTM

 ### Work to be Done

-- Finish RTM
+- Finalize the RTM
 - Study for QC

 ## Venjie